1628 Burwood Highway Belgrave 3160

 (03) 9754 7844

-Cameo Cinemas has been an iconic home of cinema in the Dandenongs since it opened with MGM’s David Copperfield in 1935.
+Cameo Cinemas has been an iconic home of cinema in the Dandenongs since it opened with MGM’s David Copperfield on November 22, 1935.
 It continues to offer an eclectic range of content, a sophisticated food menu and boasts an outdoor cinema blessed with natural beauty.

 The Cameo was built by Alex Jaensch, who came to the Hills with his family in the early 1920s.
 An industrial chemist by trade, Jaensch later became a “picture show man”, touring the area showing silent films in halls and sometimes tents.
 In 1934 he commissioned the architects Scarborough, Robertson & Love to design a cinema for Belgrave.